plurid/plurid/notes/Features.md

 + more -> checkmark :: lock size of the current `<plurid-content>` (default on);

-+ more -> radio buttons :: use google.com, bing.com, duckduckgo.com as search engine within the URL input;
++ more -> radio buttons :: use google.com, bing.com, duckduckgo.com as search engine within the URL input (will not work due to Cross-Origin Resource Sharing, to be achieved in a future pluridal browser);

 + more -> checkmark :: show icon tooltip;

++ more -> button :: edit buttons > while active, the user can drag around the buttons of the controls toolbar to reorder them;

 + more -> button :: reset to default;